 Incoming search terms:

-- bitcoin mining ends?
+- bitcoin mining end

-- what year end bitcoin
+- end of bitcoin

-- when does bitcoin end
+- will bitcoin mining end